 - Identify a faculty member who is willing to supervise your project, and obtain a letter of support from this possible mentor.
 The letter should be submitted as a part of your grant application.
 Your faculty mentor must be a member of the Academic Senate.
 (You can view the membership list here)

 All awards are available to those students who meet the criteria above, regardless of class standing, major, or college affiliation.
+The TSRA Grant Portal is not currently open, please check back in the Winter Quarter.

 Share your work with the campus